pkasindorf/charts/charts/mailer-services-cloudmailer/v1.0.0/app-readme.md

 Buildinglink Mailer Services Reimagined

-## daily digest
+## cloud mailer

-The daily digest mailer service is use to compose a digests of notification messages from the buildinglink website.
-It then sends that digest to subscribers at a predefined time each day.
+The cloud mailer service is use to ...